-Warning: If any environment is modified without Avocado knowing about it (packages being uninstalled, podman images removed, etc), the dependency metadata in cache won't be updated, because of this, the resolution behavior is undefined and will probably crash.
-If such a change is made to the environment, it's recommended to clear the dependencies cache with \$avocado cache clear.
+Warning: If any environment is modified without Avocado knowing about it (packages being uninstalled, podman images removed, etc), the requirement resolution behavior is undefined and will probably crash.
+If such a change is made to the environment, it's recommended to clear the requirements cache file.